RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 # TA Meeting: April 17, 2024

 Objective of session: Go over our progress and ask Surya any questions.
-Also went over what to expect for the final demo.
+Also did a mock demo to go over what to expect for the final demo.

 - Presented introduction, high-level requirements, what works, and what doesn’t work yet.
 - Explained the work we have left and our plans to complete the project.